danielbohannon/DevSec-Defense/README.md

 # DevSec-Defense
-Accompanying PowerShell Modules for DevSec Defense Presentation
+Accompanying PowerShell Modules & Demos for DevSec Defense Presentation

+DevSec Defense: How DevOps Practices Can Drive Detection Development For Defenders